The Hotel de Castiglione story

 The Hotel de Castiglione Paris presents Charles Siclis (Paris 1889, New York 1942)

 This French architect, born in Paris in 1889, is Ephraïm Rosinsky Ziclis’s son.
-His father was a lyrical singer performing at the Scala, Milan; his mother was a doctor at the Institut Pasteur.
+His father was a lyrical singer performing at the Scala, Milan.
 Charles studied in Ecole des Beaux-Arts in Paris, where his teacher was Jean-Louis Pascal, Prix de Rome, who had studied for 37 years the indoor and outdoor parts of Bibliothèque Nationale de France (salle Ovale, salon Voltaire, salle des périodiques, grand escalier d’honneur…)

 Charles Siclis graduated in 1920, the year of Jean-Louis Pascal’s death.
 In 1925, as a member of the Société des Artistes décorateurs, he took part in the Exposition des Arts décoratifs et industriels modernes, by building the Pavillon des magasins de la Place Clichy on the Esplanade des Invalides and the Cour des artistes décorateurs.
 On that occasion he showed groups of statues made by Benon, Chauvel, Chauvet, Navarre and Popineau.